alenyeh1014/DataScience-TwitterAnalytics/README.md

    * Deep Learning Algorithm:

      (5) Accuracy of Convolutional Neural Network (CNN):

       | Non_Sentiment Analysis |
       | --- |
       | around 60% |

       - P.S.
-We do not apply Sentiment Ananlysis for Unsupervised Learning Algorithms because Sentiment Ananlysis is not appropriate for them.
+We do not apply Sentiment Ananlysis for Unsupervised Learning and Deep Learning Algorithms because Sentiment Ananlysis is not appropriate for them.

+### Conclusion:

+  -